- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 Give great aesthetics

 Zirconia implants have been proven to work great in the smile zone.
-This material is naturally white in color, giving patients great aesthetics.
+This material is naturally white, providing patients with excellent aesthetics.
 No dark shades poke through the gums.
-And since it is non-corrosive, the implants won’t become discolored.
+Moreover, since it is non-corrosive, the implants will not become discolored.

 Have a high success rate